tadleybathrooms/tadleybathrooms.github.io/index.md

 ---
 layout: home
 header:
-  title: YOUR FAVORITE SOURCE OF FREE BOOTSTRAP THEMES
+  title: Tadley Bathrooms
   text: >
-    Start Bootstrap can help you build better websites using the Bootstrap framework!
-Just download a theme and start customizing, no strings attached!
+    We can help you create the perfect bathroom!
   action: # action button is optional
-    label: Find Out More
+    label: Get in touch
     url: '#about'